wrdclark/OGL-SRD5/SRD_CC_v5.2-107-175.md

 If the object is worn or carried by a creature, that creature must succeed on a Strength saving throw, or you pull the object away and move it up to 30 feet in any direction within the spell's range.

-You can exert fine control on objects with your telekinetic grip, such as manipulating a simple tool,
+You can exert fine control on objects with your telekinetic grip, such as manipulating a simple tool, opening a door or a container, stowing or retrieving an item from an open container, or pouring the contents from a vial.

 #### Telepathic Bond